Radiotherapy for brain tumours

 On this page:

 Radiotherapy can also be used to control and relieve symptoms.
-This is called palliative radiotherapy for brain tumours.
+This is called palliative radiotherapy.
 You will need between 1 and 15 doses of radiotherapy for palliative treatment.

 Brain tumours can be treated with very precise types of radiotherapy like three-dimensional conformal radiotherapy (3D-CRT) and intensity modulated radiotherapy (IMRT).
 The radiotherapy is aimed precisely at the tumour, while doing the least damage to nearby normal cells.